Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part6.md

 }
 ```

 Here we are using the value of `InitEsc` that was assigned during the encoding ESC from a binary context.
-For non-binary contexts, the increase will be 1 if the count of symbols in `ContextAt` is two times smaller compared to `MinContext`, and 3 if the count of symbols is forth time smaller and their average frequency is 8.
+For non-binary contexts, the increase will be 1 if the count of symbols in `ContextAt` is two times smaller compared to `MinContext`, and 3 if the count of symbols is four times smaller and their average frequency is 8.
 The starting frequency of the symbol for non-binary contexts is also set adaptively.

 ```
 void update()